ItalianoFrançaisDeutschEnglish

 A term originating in mathematics.
 In this case, combinatory refers to the mechanism through which every aspect of life—practices, knowledge, gestures, emotions, relationships—is broken down into minimal, separate, simplified units and made available for infinite reorganization, a combinatory calculation.
 Each element loses its roots, its proper meaning, its original location: it becomes a mobile, adaptable, interchangeable module. ¶ In the course of a centuries-long movement, everything is progressively broken down and recombined.
 The goal is operational compatibility: what matters is that everything is modular, flexible, ready to interface.
 Combinatorics is abstraction at work in everyday life. ¶ Reality then appears as a technical repertoire of interchangeable possibilities: sexuality, language, care, learning, imagining—everything can be combined. ¶ This logic also affects common language: on a linguistic level, plastic words operate like Lego bricks, converting common language into a combinatory game devoid of meaning but manageable by machines.

-3.8.3.
-Extension of subsumption to leisure time, society, the body
+4.3.1.
+Extension of subsumption to leisure time, society, the body.

 The dominance of capital deepens when the logic of valorization extends beyond working time, colonizing the whole of existence: leisure time, social life, communication, language, and the body.
 Time is restructured: leisure time becomes consumption time, and consumption itself is made productive.
 Digital technologies, automation, and widespread control accelerate the process: mental and emotional faculties, attention, speech, and relationships are put to work.
 It is no longer just manual labor that is exploited, but the expressive and sensitive power of the individual.
 The body, shaped by efficiency and standardized health, is in turn put to value.
 Thus, the distinction between production and life dissolves: the whole of society becomes a terrain of valorization, and the proletarian condition is generalized to the entire population.

-Anthology Jacques Camatte & Gianni Collu, Jacques Camatte, Giorgio Cesarano & Gianni Collu
+Index Anthology Jacques Camatte & Gianni Collu, Jacques Camatte, Giorgio Cesarano & Gianni Collu, Jean Baudrillard

 The outcome towards which the process is tending: the gradual replacement of the human community, of man himself and of nature with abstract and disembodied systems.
 Not a deliberate project, but the inherent logic of a movement that is proceeding towards the self-destruction of the species that generated it.

-4.1.
-Suppression and substitution of community • Material community
+5.1.
+Suppression and substitution of community • Material community.

 The Gemeinwesen is broken apart and replaced.
 Capital becomes the material community: every aspect of subsistence turns into a commodity, accessible only through money.
 Bread, milk, clothing, care, even water — all require monetary mediation.